- Manages the development, maintenance, and enforcement of the Cityís General Plan, zoning, subdivision, and environmental ordinances.

 - Serves as Secretary to the Planning Commission and provides professional advice, recommendations and information to this and other advisory groups.

-- Manages the day-to-day activities of the Community Planning Division of the Community Development Department.
+- Manages the day-to-day activities of the Planning Division of the Development Services Department.

 - Acts as project planner on the most complex land use planning projects.